WHERE THE GIANTS DWELL

 The only thing in life that is achieved without effort is failure.

 Therefore my opinion and prediction is that the Acoustic Piano will make a valiant drive to win hearts and sell their product.
-They will push to be king again and their motto should be that it is better to look where you are going than to see where only where have been.
+They push to be king again and their motto should be that it is better “to look where you are going than to see only where you have been”.

 A prudent man once said "...when all is lost the future remains..."
 With this I will end my comparison but just to say as the battle heats up we who love the piano, be it Digital or Acoustic, will surely reap the benefit, don't you think?